UT-Austin-RPL/deoxys_control/README.md

 # Deoxys
 [**[Documentation]**](https://ut-austin-rpl.github.io/deoxys-docs/html) &ensp;

-We will change the name when all the changes are complete.

-This repository is designed for light-weight control of Franka Emika Panda arm, targetting at various robot learning projects.
+Deoxys is a light-weight control framework for Franka Emika Panda arm, aiming to facilitate  various robot learning projects.

-[Currently the infrastructure will focus on Franka Emika Panda robots.
+[Currently the infrastructure focuses on Franka Emika Panda robots.
 This might change in the future.]

-We choose zmqpp for C++ wrapper of zmq because it can provide a non-blocking api, which is important for communication with robot.

-## Citing
+## Cite our codebase

 If you use this codebase for your research projects, please cite our codebase based on the following project:

 ```